 Salutations!
 My name is Brandon, but my friends and colleagues call me Bran.
-I'm a second-year PhD student of linguistics at Stanford University, broadly interested in sociolinguistics and psycholinguistics.
+I'm a third-year PhD candidate in linguistics at Stanford University, broadly interested in sociolinguistics and psycholinguistics.
 I have worked on a variety of topics, including the construction of identity in popular music, child language acquisition, and heritage language attitudes.
-Currently, my research program focuses on the ways in which subjective social ideologies get integrated into the linguistic system in processing and production.
+Currently, my research program focuses on the ways gender is encoded (or not encoded, as the case may be) into referring expressions.

 I graduated from the University of Edinburgh with a Masters of Arts with First Class Honours in Linguistics in 2020.
 During my time there, I served as the First Year Representative, Social Secretary, and President of the student Linguistics Society.
 I also helped found the Journal of the Undergraduate Linguistics Association of Britain (JoULAB), and served as its inaugural Head of the Board of Reviewers.
 I now review for the Journal on papers related to my areas of research, as well as serve on the Journal's Advisory Board.